 Bioacoustics in the Field (week 1, 3 ECTS)

 This ice breaker, one-week retreat will serve as a course induction.
-You will be exposed to basic knowledge on sound recording in the field and analysis with specific software; Kick off of the empirical projects.
+You will be exposed to basic knowledge on recording equipment, sound recording in the field and sound analysis.
+You will also choose and kick off your empirical project.

-Students and course organisers will meet at the University Jean Monnet of Saint-Etienne (campus Faculté des Sciences) on Monday morning, 9 am.
+We will meet at the University Jean Monnet of Saint-Etienne (campus Metare, Faculté des Sciences) on Monday morning, 9 am.
 A bus (leaving at 10 am!) will bring us at noon to the field station La Maison de l’eau (Marlhes, 20 minutes from the campus, Regional Park of Pilat) where we will spend the whole week.

 By the end of the module, a successful student should be able to: